zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/4-labs-github-merge-commit-pullrequest/4-labs-github-merge-commit-pullrequest.md

 10. After you finish self QA, set your **Workshop Status** to **Self QA Complete** in LWMS.
 Then, email your completed Self QA document to livelabs-help-db_us@oracle.com.

 11. A member of LiveLabs team will verify the QA within 2 business days.
 After we verify your QA, we will move the workshop into **QA Verification Complete**.
-Then, after we move the workshop into LiveLabs, you will receive a confirmation email from LWMS, indicating the workshop is now in **Production** status.
-We will reach out to you via LWMS if there are more changes needed.
+Then, after we move the workshop into LiveLabs, you will receive a confirmation email from LWMS, indicating the workshop is now in **Production** status - congratulations!

+12. We will reach out to you via LWMS if there are more changes needed.
 If you have not heard back from us after 2 days, don't hesitate to reach out to us via LWMS.

-12. Questions?
+13. Questions?
 Go to your workshop and find your support url, contact your assigned support team.
 You can also ask in the #livelabs-authors-help slack channel.

 You may now **proceed to the next lab**.